apache/flink/docs/setup/config.md

 Default value is 1.

 - `restart-strategy.fixed-delay.delay`: Delay between restart attempts, used if the default restart strategy is set to "fixed-delay".
 Default value is the `akka.ask.timeout`.

+- `restart-strategy.failure-rate.max-failures-per-interval`: Maximum number of restarts in given time interval before failing a job in "failure-rate" strategy.
+Default value is 1.

+- `restart-strategy.failure-rate.failure-rate-interval`: Time interval for measuring failure rate in "failure-rate" strategy.
+Default value is `1 minute`.

+- `restart-strategy.failure-rate.delay`: Delay between restart attempts, used if the default restart strategy is set to "failure-rate".
+Default value is the `akka.ask.timeout`.

 ## Full Reference